Mhuradz/OCSPanelCentos6-master/README.md

-# CENTOS 6 OCS PANEL AND VPS AUTOSCRIPT
+# CENTOS 6 OCS PANEL AND VPS AUTOSCRIPT BY RADZVPN

 OCSPANELCENTOS6 is made by RadzVPN to minimize the time consumed and user involvement in setting up your VPS and OCS Panel